 Meanwhile, senior reporter Katie Deighton was hit by a sugar rush and got caught in a fit of the giggles and client services manager Naomi Taylor couldn’t hide her disgust as the drink brought back fond memories of every hangover she's ever had.

-However just like the first round of last year's World Cup Qualifiers last year, the competition was pretty even.
+However just like the first round of last year's World Cup Qualifiers, the competition was pretty even.